tommyrharper/Learning-Goals/week2/week_2.md

     - As soon as I notice something is redundant I should remove it.
     - Start with the simplest test.

-2. Do the dependency injectiion practical [exercise](https://github.com/makersacademy/skills-workshops/blob/master/practicals/object_oriented_design/dependency_injection.md) - 1hr
+2. Do the dependency injectiion practical [exercise](https://github.com/makersacademy/skills-workshops/blob/master/practicals/object_oriented_design/dependency_injection.md) - 1hr - HALF COMPLETE

+    - I have a slightly better idea how this works than yesterday but still not full comprehension

 3. Review someones code and give them meaningful feedback - 30 mins - COMPLETE